digital-blueprint/relay-blob-bundle/README.md

 #### PUT
 Checks the signature in the header, if the request is allowed.
-Can updates fileName, additionalMetadata and/or notifyEmail of a fileData.
+Can update fileName, additionalMetadata and/or notifyEmail of a fileData.

 ##### Parameters